Home » Diamonds » SI Clarity Diamonds: Everything to Know

 If you choose an SI1 diamond, you shouldn’t worry too much about its durability.

-Read the Diamond Grading Report
+3. Examine the Grading Report

 Blue Nile has diamonds graded by the GIA and certified by GCAL.

-We recommend always reading the diamond grading report on SI diamonds so you know why it was given that grade.
+I recommend always reading the diamond grading report on SI diamonds so you know why it was given that grade.

 For example, this one-carat, SI1 diamond from Brilliant Earth includes a GIA report.

-You can see on the clarity plot it was given an SI1 grade because of three types of inclusions.
+You can see on the clarity characteristics plot it was given an SI1 grade because of three types of inclusions.

 All are on the diamond’s table and some are close together in the middle.